Since I was very young, I enjoyed playing with clay and watching my father work with clay.

-Then I saw the Japanese confectionery technique that is used to make chrysanthemum flowers with scissors and adapted it to create ceramic art using what I call clay scissors to add decoration to Seishi white porcelain.
+Then I saw a Japanese confectionery technique for making chrysanthemum flowers with scissors, and adapted it to create ceramic art using what I call clay scissors to add decoration to Seishi white porcelain.

 The patterns I cut to look like chrysanthemum flowers are produced by cutting each petal individually with the clay scissors, creating the beautiful flowers that are the highlight of this work.